This article was co-written with Lynn Ehlers

 In the context of MTSS, it’s important to keep in mind that interventions aren’t only implemented for students who are struggling, or only implemented for academic needs.
 In MTSS, we are systematically looking at each student, to identify academic, behavioral, or social emotional areas of need.
 We implement interventions for students who are struggling or need more challenge.

-Typically, students are identified as at-risk or below benchmark via a universal screening assessment, such as FastBridge.
+Typically, students are identified as at risk via a universal screening assessment, such as FastBridge.
 This is done at the beginning of the year and periodically throughout the year.
-Math, reading, and social emotional learning behaviors are screened.
+Math, reading, and SEB are screened.

-If a student is identified as potentially at risk, the student’s specific need (e.g., calculation vs. math, self-management vs. social emotional) is identified with diagnostics.
+If a student is identified as potentially at risk, the student’s specific need (e.g., calculation vs. math, self-management vs. SEB) is identified with diagnostics.